- Home

 The biosimilars market in Latin America is experiencing steady market growth, supported by increasing adoption of monoclonal antibodies for oncology and autoimmune disorders.
 Rising awareness among healthcare professionals encourages biosimilar use.
 Hospitals and specialty pharmacies provide structured distribution channels.
 Patient preference for affordable treatment strengthens demand.
 Entry of new biosimilar products enhances therapeutic options.
 Expanding chronic disease prevalence maintains consistent market potential.
 For instance, in September 2025, Argentina recently approved Agalzyme, the first biosimilar of agalsidase beta for Fabry disease, improving patient access to high-cost therapies and demonstrating the region’s commitment to expanding biosimilar availability.

-The Brazil biosimilars market shows growing adoption, driven by the need for cost-effective treatments for cancer and diabetes.
+Brazil biosimilars market shows growing adoption of biosimilars driven by the need for cost-effective treatments for cancer and diabetes.
 Expansion of hospital and specialty pharmacy networks ensures accessibility.
 Physician confidence in clinical equivalence drives prescriptions.
 Availability of multiple therapeutic options supports flexible treatment plans.
 Rising awareness among patients strengthens uptake.
 Market entry of new products fuels competitive adoption.

 Middle East & Africa Biosimilars Market Trends